msgarbossa/port_scan_facts/README.md

 # Ansible Role: port_scan_facts

 Scan destination TCP ports.
 The resulting facts contain the round-trip-time for the TCP connection.
 A duration of -1 indicates a failed connection.

-## Requirements

-Name resolution of d_ip is not supplied
-Network connectivity to be able to test latency to various IP addresses
+A custom module is used to time a TCP connect (send SYN packet, get SYN-ACK).

 ## Role Variables